Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Detection forecast for Black Hole binaries

-To sample SMBHBs that are consistent with PTA observations, we generate 1080 \holodeck{} populations by sampling over the uncertainties in each model parameter\footnote{There are 29 parameters that are marginalized over in this way, sampling from the \texttt{PS$\_$Astro$\_$AStrong$\_$AAll-v1.0} parameter space.}.
-We then calculate the resulting PTA GWB spectrum, fit a power-law spectrum to the lowest five frequency bins, and select the populations with amplitudes and spectral indices consistent with recent measurements.
-In particular, we require the GWB amplitude (characteristic strain at a frequency of $1 \, \mathrm{yr}^{-1}$) that is $A_\mathrm{yr} \in [10^{-15}, 10^{-14}]$, and a power-law index (in power-spectral-density of timing residuals) that is $\gamma \in [-5.0, -2.5]$ \citep[see, e.g.,][]{IPTA-2024XX}.
+To sample SMBHBs that are consistent with PTA observations, we generate 1080 \holodeck{} populations by sampling over the uncertainties in each model parameter\footnote{29 parameters are marginalised over in this way, sampling from the \texttt{PS$\_$Astro$\_$AStrong$\_$AAll-v1.0} parameter space.}.
+We then calculate the resulting PTA-measured GWB spectrum, fit a power-law spectrum to the lowest five frequency bins, and select the populations with amplitudes and spectral indices consistent with recent measurements.
+In particular, we require the GWB amplitude (characteristic strain at a frequency of $1 \, \mathrm{yr}^{-1}$) that is $A_\mathrm{yr} \in [10^{-15}, 10^{-14}]$, and a power-law index (in power-spectral-density of timing residuals) that is $\gamma \in [-5.0, -2.5]$~\citep[see, \eg,][]{IPTA-2024XX}.
 This procedure is repeated for each UOP sensitivity scenario and threshold SNR, drawing independent populations for each combination.
 Out of the 1080 populations, $130 \pm 10$ pass the above selection cuts.
-Those populations are then integrated over with a cut in detection SNR similarly to Equation \eqref{Eq:Ndet} to determine detectable SMBHB systems.
+Those populations are then integrated over with a cut in detection SNR similarly to Eq.~\eqref{Eq:Ndet} to determine detectable SMBHB systems.

-\subsection{Detection Forecast}
+\subsection{Detection forecast}